teertz/filepath/README.md

 ### Basic Usage

-To get started with Socialite, add to your `composer.json` file as a dependency:
+To get started with Teertz Filepath, add to your `composer.json` file as a dependency:

-    composer require laravel/socialite
+    composer require teertz/filepath

 #### Get the full path
 ```php